pkarsy/rcCalibrator/README.md

 can make the difference.
 I include a very simple "library" to control these pins [xtal.h](xtal.h)
 - A lot of projects don't need any accuracy of RC oscillator.
-- **Much faster startup from sleep mode.** This is the reason this project exists.
+- **Much faster startup from sleep mode.** This is the basic reason this page created.
-I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS.
+I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS (ora TCP packet).
 Here is the message we get, when the (calibrated) RC oscillator is in use.<br/>
 **"+CMT: "+30691234567","pkar","17/06/18,08:10:41+12"**<br/>
 Here is the message, if we use a crystal<br/>